Coffin Tattoo Meanings, Ideas, and Designs

 Design Options for Your Coffin Tattoo

-Anything that is associated with death can be linked and portrayed within coffin tattoos, including:
+Anything that is associated with death can be linked within coffin tattoos, including:

-- The names or born and death dates of loved ones
+- The names or birth and death dates of loved ones

 - Dia de Los Muertos iconography